samirak93/iCXMedia_DS/readme.md

 and closer to each other.
 On the next level, you might have children who have more complicated disease.
 So if these 2 children are closer to the other complicated group, then doctor's could proactively identify these 2 children and stop them from going to worse condition.
-- From the dataset perspective, the dataset is small and hence agglomerative clustering works perfectly and also plotting the dendrogram is easy and can help us identify similar groups within the dataset.
+- From the data set perspective, the data set is small and hence agglomerative clustering works perfectly and also plotting the dendrogram is easy and can help us identify similar groups within the data set.

 But before starting to create the dendrogram, we'd have to find out the `linkage` type and `distance` metrics that are needed for the clustering algorithm.